 All income earned by the deceased is taxed on a final return.

 Non-registered capital assets are considered to have been sold for fair market value immediately prior to death.
-Any resulting capital gains are 50% taxable and added to all other income of the deceased on their final return where income tax will be calculated at the applicable personal income tax rates.
-Capital gains tax rates also apply.
+Half of any capital gains are included in the deceased’s income, and added to all other income of the deceased on their final return where income tax will be calculated at the applicable personal income tax rates.

 The fair market value of a Registered Retirement Savings Plan (RRSP) or a Registered Retirement Income Fund (RRIF) is included in the deceased person’s income and taxed at the regular applicable personal income tax rates with no special treatment for any capital gains earned within the RRSP or RRIF.